-Briefly, the ways these moments are actualized amount to the following: the biological moment must be "conquered" through adequate loving care (emotionally rich and warm pampering, coddling, caressing, etc.) and, if needed, by helping and supporting him/her to assimilate (digest) and accept his/her biological deficiencies.
-By supporting a child in loving-caring ways, his/jer helplessness (that he/she lived experiences as a need for loving care) is surmounted, and he/she feels him/herself to be safe and secure.
-A child who feels secure will explore his/her world to the fullest since he/sje explores from a safe space to which he/she always can return when insecurity threatens him/her.
-A child's intentionality is reflected in the moments of exploration and through his/her intentional going out to the world, he/she emancipates him/herself to full-fledged, independent adulthood.
-Emancipation thus means freeing or actualizing one's potentialities.
+Briefly, the ways these moments are actualized amount to the following: the biological moment must be "conquered" through adequate loving care (emotionally rich and warm pampering, coddling, caressing, etc.) and, if needed, by helping and supporting him/her to assimilate and accept his/her biological deficiencies.
+By supporting a child in loving-caring ways, his/her helplessness (which he/she lived experiences as a need for loving care) is surmounted, and he/she feels him/herself to be safe and secure.
+A child who feels secure explores his/her world to the fullest, since he/sje explores from a safe space to which he/she can always return when insecurity threatens him/her.
+A child's intentionality [i.e., directedness to and openness for ...] is reflected in the moments of exploration and through his/her intentional going out to the world, he/she emancipates him/herself to full-fledged, independent adulthood.
+Thus, emancipation means freeing or actualizing one's potentialities.

-Next it is shown how the first three moments, namely, the biological, helplessness and security, are clearly lived experienced pathically/affectively by a child, although this lived experience also has a knowing aspect.
-On the other hand, the moments of exploration and emancipation are viewed as moments that, although affective, are preponderantly lived experienced gnostically/cognitively.
+Next it is shown how the first three moments, i.e., the biological, helplessness, and security, are lived experienced pathically/affectively by a child, although this lived experience also has knowing moments.
+On the other hand, the moments of exploration and emancipation are viewed as moments which, although affective, are preponderantly lived experienced gnostically/cognitively.

 The biological moment is a moment of bodily lived experience, indeed, a moment of vital-pathic lived experience.
-The lovingness, the emotional richness and warmth with which the caring of a child is paired are lived experienced by him/her on a vital-pathic level.
-It is his/her body that is cared for, pampered, caressed and coddled, and this is pleasing in a vital-pathic sense (on a vital-pathic level).
+The lovingness, the emotional richness and warmth with which the caring of a child is paired, are lived experienced by him/her on a vital-pathic level.
+It is his/her body which is cared for, pampered, caressed, and coddled, and this is pleasing in a vital-pathic sense (on a vital-pathic level).
 A child's lived experience of helplessness is also pathic/affective.
 He/she feels helpless.
-He/she lived experiences this (especially pathic) helplessness as a need for loving care, and thus as a need for emotional support.
+He/she lived experiences this (especially pathic) helplessness as a need for loving care and, thus, as a need for emotional support.

-When these two moments are conquered, a child feels secure, safe and certain (once again an affective intention), and he/she is ready, especially in an emotional sense, to explore his/her world.
+When these two moments are conquered, a child feels secure, safe, and certain (once again an affective intention), and he/she is ready, especially in an emotional sense, to explore his/her world.
 Sonnekus(5) calls this an affective readiness to participate.
-A child is affectively ready to intelligently go out to and explore his/her world intellectually.(6) His/her lived experience of a secure space is thus pathically/affectively colored.
+A child is affectively ready to go out to and explore his/her world intellectually.(6) Thus, his/her lived experience of a secure space is thus pathically/affectively colored.

 When a child explores his/her world, there is a knowing directedness.
-Although this is an affective activity, a child's exploration of the world is seen as a knowing or intellectual breaking through and thus this is especially lived experienced gnostically/cognitively.
+Although this is an affective activity, a child's exploration of the world is seen as a knowing or intellectual breaking through and, thus, this is especially lived experienced gnostically/cognitively.
 Also, his/her emancipation can be viewed in terms of becoming, always as an emancipation to a higher (gnostic/cognitive) level of lived experience.
-Emancipation, as a freeing and as a child's actualization of his/her potentialities of lived experience also is a unitary event.
+Emancipation, as a freeing and as a child's actualization of his/her potentiality of lived experience is also a unitary event.

-The "conquering" of the biological moment and the moment of helplessness by feelings of safety and security and a progression to moments of exploration and emancipation imply a distancing from the pathic/affective to the gnostic/cognitive.
+The "conquering" of the biological moment and the moment of helplessness by feelings of safety and security, and a progression to moments of exploration and emancipation imply a distancing from the pathic/affective to the gnostic/cognitive.
 In other words, this is a progression from a feeling way of lived experiencing (biological moment, moment of feeling helpless, moments of feeling safe and secure) to a knowing directedness (exploring the world and emancipating him/herself as knowing on a higher level).